 Taking a soothing bath or even a nice shower can help you sleep better at night.
 If you are a morning bather, then soak your feet in hot water for an hour before bed time and throw in a drop of lavender oil, and you will be sleeping like a baby in no time.

 Take a natural sleep supplement

-Over half of the people polled in a sleep study that spanned 13 countries that they do not get an adequate night’s sleep.
+Over half of the people polled in a sleep study that spanned 13 countries reported that they do not get an adequate night’s sleep.
 If you’re one of them, you are not alone in sleep deprivation.
 However, there are natural tips that we can follow to correct this.

-A supportive mattress and pillow are essential to maintaining proper spine alignment which should translate into quality sleep.
+A supportive mattress and pillow are essential to maintaining proper spine alignment which should translate into better sleep.
 If you wake up well-rested but stiff, you’re not sleeping on an adequate support system.
 Try a weighted blanket to help you sleep.
 You will feel like you are wrapped up in a wonderful, gentle hug.